slinkp/inheritance_talk/slides.rst

 So I should know better.

+(*part* of the inheritance tree of the ironically named SimpleItem)

 ----

-My Worst Practice: Incremental Non-Design
+A "Worst Practice": Incremental Non-Design
 -------------------------------------------

 Default OO design: big inheritance chain.
 (Single or multiple.)

-Default refactoring:  Make moar base classes.
+Default refactoring:  Make moar base classes!

 Result: Big complex inheritance graph grows and grows.